 He believes in movement as a form of therapy and thrives on the collaborative approach to making work.
 He feels it is a great responsibility to create art that can exist strongly with communities as much as it does on a higher scale.

-Steph Be is a London-based freelance producer mainly working in Contemporary & Hip Hop dance theatre.
-She has experiences in facilitating the delivery of various projects within performing arts, producing for theatres & gallery spaces, touring dance productions nationally & internationally, producing music videos, short films, art installations and photography exhibitions.
+Steph Be is a London-based freelance producer working in Contemporary & Hip Hop dance theatre.
+She has experiences in facilitating the delivery of various projects within performing arts, producing work for theatres & gallery spaces, touring dance productions nationally & internationally, producing music videos, short films, art installations and photography exhibitions.
 With a background in dance, choreography and movement direction, Steph Be combines her creative and producing skills to elevate all the projects she is involved in.
 As an Afropean creative, her mission is to work on the advancement of Black cultures and visibility for Black artists within the performing arts sector.
-Her portfolio includes FUBUNATION, Alethia Antonia, ALTRUVIOLET, Saskia Horton, Wayward Thread & Becky Namgauds.
-She is currently working with the GLA production team to deliver the Inside Out Project; a Euro 2020 cultural event happening throughout London over the summer featuring the work of French photographer & activist JR.
+Her portfolio includes FUBUNATION, Ivan Michael Blackstock, Matsena Productions, Becky Namgauds and Mayor of London.